webpro/webpro.github.io/index.md

 I also wrote Require.js plugins to compile templates at runtime and during the build process ([requirejs-handlebars](https://github.com/webpro/requirejs-handlebars), [requirejs-hogan](https://github.com/webpro/requirejs-hogan), and [requirejs-dust](https://github.com/webpro/requirejs-dust)).

-## Grunt Release It!
+## Release It!

-Interactive [release task](https://github.com/webpro/grunt-release-it) for the increasingly popular Grunt automation framework.
-This task can automatically increment the project version number, and commit, tag, and push to Git endpoints.
+Interactive [release tool](https://github.com/webpro/release-it).
+This task automatically increments the project version number, and commits, tags, and pushes to Git endpoints.
 This task is to be used with Git repositories, and it supports to optionally release a separate build to a distribution/component repository.

+There is also [grunt-release-it](https://github.com/webpro/grunt-release-it), a plugin for the increasingly popular Grunt automation framework.

 ## baseplate